For companies that require it, ERP is the lifeblood that courses through business operations, from sales, marketing,...

 Another Infor strength is a mature and uniform implementation methodology that it uses for all versions of its ERP systems, whether they are cloud or on-premises.
 This methodology is a best practice resulting from more than 5,000 implementations and 10 years of ongoing research and development.
 It consists of five phases:

-- inception, where business requirements definition, high-level process modeling for the new system and project team training take place;
+- inception, where business requirements definition, high-level process modeling for the system and project team training take place;

 - elaboration, for detailed ERP process modeling and prototype building;